 (f) Associate Members

-Any person who has attained a reasonable standard of general education and who has entered the cable telecommunication industry in a general capacity, shall be eligible for admission as an Associate Member, subject to his candidature being approved in manner herein before set forth.
+Any person who has attained a reasonable standard of general education and who has entered the cable telecommunication industry in a general capacity, shall be eligible for admission as an Associate Member, subject to their candidature being approved in manner herein before set forth.

 Associate Members of the Society may use the post-initials AMSCTE.